skrub-data/skrub/doc/data_ops.rst

 Skrub provides an easy way to build complex, flexible machine learning pipelines.
-There are several needs that are not easily addressed with standard scikit-learn tools such as :class:`~sklearn.pipeline.Pipeline` and :class:`~sklearn.compose.ColumnTransformer`, and for which the Skrub DataOps offer a solution:
+There are several needs that are not easily addressed with standard scikit-learn tools such as :class:`~sklearn.pipeline.Pipeline` and :class:`~sklearn.compose.ColumnTransformer`, and for which the skrub DataOps offer a solution:

 - Multiple tables: We often have several tables of different shapes (for